dbisso/wp-google-analytics-internal/readme.txt

 * Feature: Add tracking when a comment is posted or approved.
 * Introduce filter `dbisso_gai_event_data` to filter data just before event is sent.
 * Introduce filter `dbisso_gai_event_actions` to set the action strings for different WP.
-* Updates to posts are now given a separate category (`Update Post`) from initial publishing.
+* Updates to posts are now have a separate action ('Update Post').
 * I18n for some strings.
 * Introduce `DBisso_GoogleAnalyticsInternal_Event` to manage the sending of events.
+* Add some basic unit tests
 * Include my name in copyright statement!

 = 0.1.0 =